-Tablighi Ijtima leaders meet army chief: DG ISPR
+Tablighi Ijtima leaders meet Army chief: DG ISPR

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Top leaders of the Raiwind Tablighi Ijtima on Monday met Chief of the Army Staff (COAS) General Qamar Javed Bajwa, a spokesperson for the Pakistan Army said.
+ISLAMABAD: Top leaders of the Raiwind Tablighi Ijtimaa on Monday met Chief of the Army Staff (COAS) General Qamar Javed Bajwa, a spokesperson for the Pakistan Army said.

+“Notables of Raiwind Tablighi Ijtimaa met COAS,” the Director-General of the Inter-Services Public Relations, Major General Asif Ghafoor, wrote on Twitter.

 The Tezgam train was on its way from Karachi to Rawalpindi when the gas cylinder carried by a passenger had exploded, with the fire destroying three carriages, including two economy - and one business-class carriage.

-ISLAMABAD: Top leaders of the Raiwind Tablighi Ijtima on Monday met Chief of the Army Staff (COAS) General Qamar Javed Bajwa, a spokesperson for the Pakistan Army said.
+ISLAMABAD: Top leaders of the Raiwind Tablighi Ijtimaa on Monday met Chief of the Army Staff (COAS) General Qamar Javed Bajwa, a spokesperson for the Pakistan Army said.

+“Notables of Raiwind Tablighi Ijtimaa met COAS,” the Director-General of the Inter-Services Public Relations, Major General Asif Ghafoor, wrote on Twitter.

 The Tezgam train was on its way from Karachi to Rawalpindi when the gas cylinder carried by a passenger had exploded, with the fire destroying three carriages, including two economy - and one business-class carriage.